kip-dk/angular-xrm-webresource/README.md

   }
 }
 ```
 This file is telling ng server to route all /api/ resource to the target, auth is the authentication.
-Is is "basic" and that is a pain.
+It is "basic" and that is a pain.
 If somebody would add support for Windows Authentication or Claim base
-authentication, this solution could work for any dynamic installation.
+authentication, this solution could work for any dynamic 365 installation.

 Because our xrm.service is falling back to a default url of the angular application, web service call to dynamic 365 is already parsed to the angular server: